 People who go nuts with very cheesy old Photoshop filters.
 Lots of photo fluffing going on out there.
 Photoshop can totally erase the soul of your subject if you use it too much.

 What is the deal with railroad track shots?
 The most uncreative overused idea ever!
 It always reminds me of 1980's rock ballad music videos with their suitcase and guitar hitchhiking in their bikini & cut off jeans.
 Pick a more creative idea, this one has been milked to death.

 There's a difference between being a "model" and paying someone to take pictures of you "modeling."
 If you fall into the latter of the two, you have no bragging rights.
 If your photographer doesn't use you in their portfolio, there's your hint.

 Yellow or orange skin, and don't say it's your "artistic style".
 People can tell when abnormal skin tones are supposed to be part of an artistic shot and when it's obvious the photographer doesn't know how to do a white balance or color adjustment.
 They make a translucent lens cap that lets you do a white balance anywhere.

 Nude shoots that have no plan or idea other than to take a picture of a naked person standing there.
-Worse examples are taken with the popup flash, deer in the headlights style, in some unflattering awkward pose against a cheap backdrop or on a hotel bed with a slight look of unease on the models face.
-Models don't fall for this without seeing examples first, if you're gonna get naked the photog better have a unique idea that doesn't make you look cheap.
+Worse examples are taken with the popup flash in some unflattering awkward pose against a cheap backdrop or on a hotel bed with a slight look of unease on the models unconfident face.
+Models don't fall for this without seeing examples first, if you're gonna get naked the photog better have a unique flattering idea that doesn't make you look cheap.

-Low quality pixely artifacty photos, cell phone pics, bathroom mirror shots & tiny thumbnail sized photos.
+Low quality pixely photos, cell phone pics, bathroom mirror shots & tiny thumbnail sized photos.

 Outdated photos of when you were way younger.
 I don't own a time machine.